skiphansen/chirp/README.md

 I decided to use Chirp and the Waris.py driver to assist my Hex editing.

-I immediately discovered that the driver was written when Chrip was still using Python 2.x and that it no longer worked with the recent versions of Chrip.
+I immediately discovered that the driver was written when Chrip was still using Python 2.x and that it no longer worked with recent versions of Chrip.

 I don't have much experience with Python, but I decided to try to port the driver to Python 3 rather than using a old version of Chirp.